Paopun20/PyNES.Emulator/README.md

 ## Contributing (a.k.a “Fix it for me?”)

 Pull requests are welcome!
 If you want to contribute, please fork the repository and submit a pull request with your changes.
 Please test your code and submit it with a detailed description of the changes and screenshots of the test results, and **DON'T PUT MALWARE IN YOUR PULL REQUEST, I WILL CLOSE YOUR PULL REQUEST IMMEDIATELY**, and make sure your code is readable and well-documented.

+## Security

+For information on how to report security vulnerabilities, please refer to our [Security Policy](SECURITY.md).

 ## License